oleganza/CoreBitcoin/GLOSSARY.md

 ### Transaction Fee

 Also known as "miners' fee", an amount that an author of transaction pays to a miner who will include the transaction in a block.
 The fee is expressed as difference between the sum of all *input* amounts and a sum of all *output* amounts.
 Unlike traditional payment systems, miners do not explicitly require fees and most miners allow free transactions.
 All miners are competing between each other for the fees and all transactions are competing for a place in a block.
 There are soft rules encoded in most clients that define minimum fees per kilobyte to relay or mine a transaction (mostly to prevent *DoS* and *spam*).
 Typically, the fee affects the priority of a transaction.
-As of September 5, 2013 average fees are below 1 BTC per block.
+As of July 27, 2014 average fee per block is below 0.1 BTC.
 See also *Reward*.

 ### Transaction Input